matteosantama/dantzig/README.md

 ### Installation

-Dantzig can be installed with pip
+Dantzig supports Python 3.10+ and can be installed with `pip`.

 ```shell
 pip install dantzig
 ```

-for Python >=3.10.

 ### Design Philosophies